Biology (BIOL)

 BIOL 343 PARASITOLOGY2 Credits

 Taxonomy, morphology, physiology, life history, and control of the parasitic protozoans, helminthes, and arthropods.
+Primary literature reading and technical writing are required in this course.

 BIOL 343L PARASITOLOGY LABORATORY1 Credit